Ankit8125/Blue-Book-for-Bulldozers/README.md

 # Bulldozer Price Prediction
 This project aims to predict the auction sale price of heavy equipment (e.g., bulldozers) based on historical data.
-The notebook walks through the steps of loading the data, exploratory data analysis (EDA), building machine learning models, and evaluating their performance.
+The notebook walks through the end-to-end workflow of loading the data, performing exploratory data analysis (EDA), building machine learning models, and evaluating their performance using key regression metrics.

 ## Table of Contents
 1. [Project Overview](#project-overview)